Herbert M. HISTED Jr. Obituary (2022) Buffalo News

 HISTED - Herbert M., Jr.

 Age 67, of North Tonawanda, January 6, 2022, in Veterans Administration Hospital following a brief illness.
-Herbert had served in the U.S. Marine Corps. and was a former employee of Armstrong Pumps.
+Herbert had served in the U.S. Marine Corps and was a former employee of Armstrong Pumps.
 He loved playing softball and was an avid Bills and Cowboys fan and an all-around sports enthusiast.
 He was the son of the late Herbert and Barbara (Stevenson) Histed.
 Beloved father of Nathan Histed.
-Brother of Bruce (Kimberly) Histed, and uncle of several nieces and nephews.
-A Memorial Service will be held Saturday, April 16th, from 1 PM- 3 PM at FRETTHOLD AND HAMP FUNERAL HOME, 37 Adam Street in Tonawanda, NY.
+Brother of Bruce (Kimberly) Histed; uncle of several nieces and nephews.
+Funeral Services will be announced at a future date.
 Condolences may be shared at FrettholdandHamp.com